waterholeforum/docs/dashboard.md

-# Admin Dashboard
+# Control Panel Dashboard

-Customize the widgets displayed on the Admin Dashboard.
+Customize the widgets displayed on the Control Panel Dashboard.

-The Dashboard page of the Admin Panel is a canvas on which you can lay out **widgets**.
+The Dashboard page of the Control Panel is a canvas on which you can lay out **widgets**.
 A widget might display useful information and insights about your community, or offer shortcuts or functionality.
-There are a few widgets available out of the box, and developers can also easily [build custom widgets](./admin.md#widgets) and distribute them as extensions.
+There are a few widgets available out of the box, and developers can also easily [build custom widgets](./cp.md#widgets) and distribute them as extensions.

 On a fresh Waterhole installation, the dashboard is configured to show a few simple widgets: a Getting Started widget, a feed of the Waterhole blog, and line chart widgets showing the number of new users, posts, and comments in your community.

 ## Configuring Widgets

-To customize the widgets on the dashboard, open up the `config/waterhole/admin.php` file and find the `widgets` setting.
+To customize the widgets on the dashboard, open up the `config/waterhole/cp.php` file and find the `widgets` setting.
 This is an array where each item represents a widget instance and its configuration:

 ```php
 'widgets' => [